neutrinojs/neutrino/docs/api/README.md

 api.config.toConfig(); // -> { ... }
 ```

-### `register(command, handler)`
+### `register(command, handler, description = '')`

 This method registers a new command which can be run from the API at a later time.
-This function takes two
+This function takes three
-arguments: a String command name, and a Function which accepts a webpack configuration and the API.
-The return value of
+arguments: a String command name, a Function which accepts a webpack configuration and the API, and an optional string
-`handler` depends on the expected usage of the command.
+description.
+The return value of `handler` depends on the expected usage of the command.
+The description is optional,
+but useful when using `--help` from the command line to view available commands.

 The handler function can accept two arguments: